jaykay12/tech/_posts/2020-10-30-design-patterns.md

 - Colleagues are not aware of each other's existence, thus enabling loose coupling.

 <ins>**Constituents:**</ins>:
-- Mediator: Interface for communication between Colleagues.
+- Mediator – Interface for communication between Colleagues.
-- Colleague: Interface for Colleagues.
+- Colleague – Interface for Colleagues.
-- ConcreteColleague: Individual object which communicates with each other via Mediator.
+- ConcreteColleague – Individual object which communicates with each other via Mediator.

 `ATC.java`
 ```java